Acha0203/Extract_Superscripts_from_PDF/README.md

-# Python Program to Extract Superscripts from a PDF file
+# Python Program to Extract Subscripts from a PDF file

 ## Description

-You can extract superscript texts from a PDF file by using this Python program.
+You can extract subscript texts from a PDF file by using this Python program.

 ## Usage